Anas-Jamil/Anas-Jamil/README.md

 I'm Anas Jamil, a Software Engineering student with five years of hands-on experience in software development.
 Proficient in languages such as C++, Python, and Java, I've showcased my coding skills during an impactful internship, where I contributed to operational efficiency.

-Completing many projects on my journey to Software Engineering.
-Such as a project for a multi-million dollar company, upgrading AI-enhanced facial recognition entry systems with automated access from anywhere and anytime for faster repairs.
+I completed a project for a multi-million dollar company, upgrading AI-enhanced facial recognition entry systems with automated access from anywhere and anytime for faster repairs.
 This project significantly improved the efficiency and reliability of the company's security infrastructure.

 ### 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/anas-jamil-/)